 The past ten years have seen an expansion in industrial research.
 There has been a significant increase in the number of research-based companies, as well as in employment in research and development, and in expenditure in this area.
-Growth has been observed predominantly in companies in less research-intensive branch lines and in small and medium-sized enterprises.
-Consequently, even over the last decade, industrial research in Germany has become more widespread.
+Growth has been observed predominantly in companies in less research-intensive sectors and in small and medium-sized enterprises.
+Consequently, over the last decade, industrial research in Germany has become more widespread.
 There has been steady growth in the contribution made by research-based companies to total manufacturing output and to employment.
-Moreover, these companies are considerably more efficient than non-research-based companies - in terms of per capita productivity - and have increased their lead over the course of time.
+Moreover, these companies are considerably more efficient than non-research-based companies-in terms of per capita productivity-and have increased their lead over the course of time.
 Political support may have also been a contributing factor to the expansion of research and development, particularly in medium-sized industrial enterprises.